1 9 9 0 (UK)

-This short-lived LWT sitcom was set after an apocalypse that destroyed Earth’s population (courtesy of clumsy Judith Hann and an accident on a science television programme) apart from two surviving stragglers holed up together in a cottage in the Lake District.
+This short-lived LWT sitcom was set after an apocalypse that destroyed Earth’s population (courtesy of clumsy Judith Hann and an accident on a science television programme), apart from two surviving stragglers holed up together in a cottage in Merebridge in the Lake District.

-Brian Appleyard (Ronald Pickup) is a mild-mannered bespectacled would-be philosopher who tries to be in charge while Colin Garrity (Stephen Rea) is a womanising working-class oik who still likes to go to the pub and is only interested in rugby league – which no longer exists, of course.
+Brian Appleyard (Ronald Pickup) is a mild-mannered bespectacled historian and would-be philosopher who tries to be in charge, while Colin Garrity (Stephen Rea) is a womanising working-class oik who is only interested in going to the pub, and rugby league – which no longer exists, of course.